 There are currently three standard landfill types: municipal solid waste, industrial waste and hazardous waste.
 Each accepts specific types of waste and has different practices to limit environmental impact.
-Additionally, there is an emerging landfill type — green waste — that allows for controlled disposal of organic materials.
+Additionally, there is an emerging landfill type — green waste — that allows for the controlled disposal of organic materials.

 “Some landfills will allow local residents to come and dump their trash.
 Some allow only contractors with trailers in.
 Some don’t let the public in at all.
 It all depends on the landfill and what type of deal they have with their local city or county municipality.”

 So how do MSW landfills work?
 It’s a matter of layers.
-Modern landfills have a four layered system that consists of a liner, drainage system, gas collection system and the trash itself.
-Each of these layers are closely monitored to ensure the landfill is safe for the environment as well as the people who work at the site.
+Modern landfills have a four-layered system that consists of a liner, drainage system, gas collection system, and the trash itself.
+Each of these layers are closely monitored to ensure the landfill is safe for the environment, as well as the people who work at the site.

 If it sounds like this landfill is self-explanatory, that’s because it is.
 An industrial waste landfill is where industrial waste is disposed of.
-While any type of solid industrial waste can be brought to these landfills, they are most often used for construction debris, which is why they are commonly known as C&D landfills.
+While any type of solid industrial waste can be brought to these landfills, they are most often used for construction debris disposal, which is why they are commonly known as C&D landfills.